zanderteller/dqm/docs/user_guide.rst

 In this sense, DQM is *not* a 3-dimensional embedding, even though the regular use of 3-D plots may seem to suggest otherwise.

-(This issue is revisited in the :ref:`PCA Transformations` section below.)
+(This issue is revisited in the :ref:`PCA Transformation` section below.)

 Visualization Tools
 ^^^^^^^^^^^^^^^^^^^